Raku/nqp/docs/6model/overview.markdown

 1. Identify the kinds of object oriented types your language has and that you will need to implement.
-For example, in Perl 6 we have - amongst other things - classes, roles and enumerations.
+For example, in Raku we have - amongst other things - classes, roles and enumerations.
 In Java, you'd have classes and interfaces.
    In JavaScript, you have prototype objects.